Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Universal Security Performance of Secure Network Coding

 \subsection{Wiretap Network Model and Nested Coset Coding Scheme}

 Following \cite{Silva2011,Zhang2009}, assume that in the $t$-error $(n \times m)_q$ linear network defined in \Def{def:terror}, there is an adversary who observes packets transmitted on any $\mu$ links.
-We also assume that the adversary knows the coding scheme applied at the source node and all the GCV's in the network.
+We also assume that the adversary knows the coding scheme applied at the source node and all the global coding vectors in the network.